 When analyzing survey data there are surprisingly few different types of questions you need to answer.

-- If the responses for one question / customer segment are significantly different from the responses for another question /customer segment.
+- Are the responses for this customer segment significantly different from the responses for that customer segment?

-- If the responses for one question are changing over time.
+- Are the responses for one question changing over time?

-- If the responses for one question are correlated (implies causes / is caused by) another question.
+- Are the responses for one question are correlated (potentially implies causes / is caused by) another question?

 This is good news because there are only a few types of statistical approaches you will need and Excel supports all of them.

 There are three different types of data a typical customer survey generates: